SHAREHOLDER ALERT Bernstein Liebhard LLP Announces A Securities Fraud Class Action Lawsuit Has Been Filed Against Lockheed Martin Corporation (NYSE: LMT)

 - Did you lose money in your investment in Lockheed Martin Corporation?

-If you purchased or acquired Lockheed Martin securities, and/or would like to discuss your legal rights and options please visit Lockheed Martin Corporation Shareholder Class Action Lawsuit or contact Investor Relations Manager Peter Allocco at (212) 951-2030 or pallocco@bernlieb.com.
+If you purchased or acquired Lockheed Martin securities, and/or would like to discuss your legal rights and options please visit Lockheed Martin Corporation Shareholder Class Action Lawsuit or contact Joseph R. Seidman, Jr. at (877) 779-1414 or seidman@bernlieb.com.

-According to the Complaint, Defendants made misrepresentations concerning the Company’s internal controls regarding its purportedly risk adjusted contracts including the reporting of its risk adjusted profit booking rate.
+According to the lawsuit, Defendants made misrepresentations concerning the Company’s internal controls regarding its purportedly risk adjusted contracts including the reporting of its risk adjusted profit booking rate.

 If you wish to serve as lead plaintiff for the Class, you must file papers by September 26, 2025.
 A lead plaintiff is a representative party acting on other class members’ behalf in directing the litigation.
 Your ability to share in any recovery doesn’t require that you serve as lead plaintiff.
 If you choose to take no action, you may remain an absent class member.